Spark Dataset Tutorial – Introduction to Apache Spark Dataset

 executePlan(plan: LogicalPlan): QueryExecution

 executePlan executes the input LogicalPlan to produce a QueryExecution in the current SparkSession.

-In conclusion to Dataset, we can say it is strongly typed data structure in Apache Spark.
-It represents structured queries.
-It fuses together the functionality of RDD and DataFrame.
+Hence, in conclusion to Dataset, we can say it is a strongly typed data structure in Apache Spark.
+Moreover, it represents structured queries.
+Also, it fuses together the functionality of RDD and DataFrame.
 We can generate the optimized query using Dataset.
-Dataset lessens the memory consumption and provides a single API for both Java and Scala.
+So, Dataset lessens the memory consumption and provides a single API for both Java and Scala.

 If you like this post and feel that I have missed any point, so, do let me know by leaving a comment.